Monday, August 15, 2011

 This is a common point of confusion when people start using Revit phasing tools, real versus virtual, Revit's "reality" versus real "reality".

 Demo is not a phase in "Revit land".
 It's a phase in "People land" because people do demolition things before some other construction things.
 Revit however considers demolition to occur during the new work.
 You have an existing building and then do new work...demolition is no different from erecting a new wall to Revit.
 The phasing tool is focused on showing things graphically not how we "people" think of managing our construction tasks.
-I can do demolition in one room while someone is painting new paint on a wall in another.
+I can do demolition in one room while someone is painting a wall in another.

 [Edited 8/16/2011] After a couple of emails I decided to alter this post a bit.
 To restate my initial premise: